Brad Dalke

-Brad Dalke (born August 19, 1997) is an American amateur golfer.
+Brad Dalke (born August 19, 1997) is an American professional golfer.

-Dalke was born in Yukon, Oklahoma and currently plays golf at the University of Oklahoma.
+Dalke was born in Yukon, Oklahoma and played golf at the University of Oklahoma.
 He led the Sooners to the 2017 NCAA Championship at Rich Harvest Farms in Sugar Grove, Illinois.

 In 2015, Dalke won the Junior PGA Championship and earned an exemption into the 2016 Valero Texas Open, where he missed the cut.

 Dalke finished runner-up to Curtis Luck at the 2016 U.S. Amateur, thus earning invitations into the 2017 Masters Tournament and the 2017 U.S. Open.

+Personal life

+Baseball Hall of Famers Lloyd and Paul Waner are his great-uncles.